Skip to main content

 Background

 The cigarette tax is levied on the sale of cigarettes by wholesalers and is assessed at a fixed amount on each single cigarette sold.
 The cigarette tax has three components.
 The first, enacted in 1964, is a tax of 1¢ per cigarette.1 In 2004, voters approved an additional 3.2¢ tax per cigarette with the passage of Amendment 35.
 In 2020, voters again approved an additional cigarette tax with the passage of Proposition EE.
-The additional tax under Proposition EE is 5.5¢ per cigarette in 2021, and increases incrementally, to 9¢ per cigarette, until 2027 when it is fully phased in.
+The additional tax under Proposition EE started at 5.5¢ per cigarette in 2021, and increases incrementally until it is fully phased in at 9¢ per cigarette in FY 2027-28.
 The Department of Revenue is responsible for administering the three taxes, which are collected in practice as a single tax of $1.94 per pack of 20 cigarettes.
 Distributors, including out-of-state retailers selling cigarettes online, are responsible for collection of the tax and must submit monthly payments to the Department of Revenue on or before the tenth day of the month following collections.
 They are entitled to retain 0.4 percent of taxes they collect to cover expenses related to tax collection.

 Tax Rate